fran13dev/tetris/README.md

 ## Tetris
-Tetris game built with React.js
+Tetris game built as the second capstone project of the coding bootcamp.

 ## Built with
 React.js